iggredible/chatty.vim/README.md

 # Chatty.vim

-Ask and process text with Chatty!
+Ask and transform text with Chatty!

 ## Chatty Philosophy